nakamorg/calbridge/README.md

 # Usage
 1. Invoke `calbridge` binary.
 > [!NOTE]
-> If it's your first time using calbridge, a sample config file will be created for you in your home directory.
+> If it's your first time using **calbridge**, a sample config file will be created for you in your home directory.
 Update that with your caldav, smtp and imap details